-- Bullet points are okay, too - Typically a hyphen or asterisk is used for the bullet, preceded by a single space, with blank lines in between, but conventions vary here
+- Bullet points are okay, too

+- Typically a hyphen or asterisk is used for the bullet, followed by a single space, with blank lines in between, but conventions vary here

+- Use a hanging indent

-If all your commit messages look like this, things will be a lot easier for you and the developers you work with.
-The Git project has well-formatted commit messages-try running git log --no-merges there to see what a nicely formatted project-commit history looks like.
+If all your commit messages follow this model, things will be much easier for you and the developers with whom you collaborate.
+The Git project has well-formatted commit messages - try running git log --no-merges there to see what a nicely-formatted project-commit history looks like.